 - In 2015, did not see game action.

-- Captain of the Team of Teams group that partnered with the New York City Police Foundation during the 2020 season to create positive relationships with youth throughout Manhattan…Represented the New York City Police Foundation during the NFL's Week 13 My Cause My Cleats initiative…Contributed to Food Bank for NYC and Community Foodbank of New Jersey to provide resources to families in need during the pandemic.
+- Partnered with the NYPD-led Far Rockaway Giants and New York City Police Foundation during the 2021 season to expand the Far Rockaway Giants into Harlem...Contributed to Food Bank for NYC and Community Foodbank of New Jersey to provide resources to families in need during the Pandemic.